AlibabaCloudDocs/dts/intl.en-US/Data Synchronization/Synchronize data to or from a DRDS instance/Synchronize data from a DRDS instance to an AnalyticDB for MySQL cluster.md

 # Synchronize data from a DRDS instance to an AnalyticDB for MySQL cluster

-AnalyticDB for MySQL is a real-time online analytical processing \(RT-OLAP\) service that is developed by Alibaba Cloud for online data analysis with high concurrency.
+is a real-time online analytical processing \(RT-OLAP\) service that is developed by Alibaba Cloud for online data analysis with high concurrency.
 AnalyticDB for MySQL can analyze petabytes of data from multiple dimensions at millisecond-level timing to provide you with data-driven insights into your business.
-This topic describes how to synchronize data from a DRDS instance to an AnalyticDB for MySQL cluster by using Data Transmission Service \(DTS\).
-AnalyticDB for MySQL allows you to build internal business intelligence \(BI\) systems, interactive query systems, and real-time report systems.
+This topic describes how to synchronize data from a DRDS instance to an cluster by using Data Transmission Service \(DTS\).
+After you synchronize data, you can use AnalyticDB for MySQL to build internal business intelligence \(BI\) systems, interactive query systems, and real-time report systems.

 -   A database is created in the DRDS instance based on one or more ApsaraDB RDS for MySQL instances.
 -   An cluster is created.
 For more information, see [Create an cluster](https://www.alibabacloud.com/help/zh/doc-detail/122234.htm).
--   The destination AnalyticDB for MySQL cluster has sufficient storage space.
+-   The destination cluster has sufficient storage space.

 ## Precautions

 -   DTS uses read and write resources of the source and destination databases during initial full data synchronization.
 This may increase the database load.
 If the database performance is unfavorable, the specification is low, or the data volume is large, database services may become unavailable.
 For example, DTS occupies a large amount of read and write resources in the following cases: a large number of slow SQL queries are performed on the source database, the tables have no primary keys, or a deadlock occurs in the destination database.
 Before synchronizing data, you must evaluate the performance of the source and destination databases.
 We recommend that you synchronize data during off-peak hours.
 For example, you can synchronize data when the CPU usage of the source and destination databases is less than 30%.
 -   We recommend that you do not scale up or down the DRDS instance, migrate frequently-accessed tables, change shard keys, or perform DDL operations on objects during data synchronization.
 Otherwise, data synchronization may fail.
 -   If you need to change the network type of a DRDS instance during data synchronization, you must [submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex) to modify the network connection information.
+-   We recommend that you do not use gh-ost or pt-online-schema-change to perform data definition language \(DDL\) operations on the required objects during data synchronization.
+Otherwise, data may fail to be synchronized.
+-   Due to the limits of , if the disk space usage of the nodes in an cluster reaches 80%, the cluster is locked.
+We recommend that you estimate the required disk space based on the objects that you want to synchronize.
+You must ensure that the destination cluster has sufficient storage space.
+-   Prefix indexes cannot be synchronized.
+If the source database contains prefix indexes, data may fail to be synchronized.

 ## SQL operations that can be synchronized